nwhitehead/pybook/README.md

 ### Notes on numpy source changes

-Built the patched numpy source, moved to packages/ dir to be same height as normal. make /home/$USER/pybook/packages/numpy/build/.patched

 tp_print updated to tp_vectorcall blah
 sse is being annoying, tried to enable in emcc with -msse -msse2 -msimd128 but hit errors Solution is copying config.h file already in archive.